How We Help

 2. CONTINUOUS CRISIS CARE

-A minimum of 8 hours per day of nursing care may be provided to patients at home, during periods of symptom crisis.
+A minimum of 8 hours per day of nursing care may be provided to patients at their place of residence, during periods of symptom crisis.
 Eligibility is reviewed daily, and Routine Home Care is resumed once the symptom crisis is under control.

 3. GENERAL INPATIENT CARE

-Admission to the Houston Hospice In-patient Unit, located in the Texas Medical Center, or another contracted facility, will be assessed and determined by the patient’s doctor.
+Admission to the Houston Hospice Care Center (In-Patient Unit or IPU), located in the Texas Medical Center, or another contracted facility, will be assessed and determined by our hospice physician.
 Consideration is given to those who have unrelieved, unmanageable symptoms and eligibility is reviewed on a daily basis.
-Once symptoms are under control, Routine Home Care will be reinstated, with the doctor’s approval.
+Once symptoms are under control, Routine Home Care will be reinstated, with the physician’s approval.

 4. RESPITE CARE